NOTE: Chrome browser is not supported. Please use Internet Explorer or Firefox.

 10 June 2010 - 31 May 2015

-The GMS TRIANGLE project aims to reduce the exploitation of labour migrants by contributing to the development of legal and safe recruitment channels and improved labour protection mechanisms.
+The GMS TRIANGLE project focused on reducing the exploitation of labour migrants by contributing to the development of legal and safe recruitment channels and improved labour protection mechanisms.
+It is currently continued through TRIANGLE in ASEAN programme.

 Development of a comprehensive anti-trafficking response in Armenia, Azerbaijan and Georgia - Second Phase